Funding Opportunities

 Call for Seed Grant Proposals

-We are no longer accepting applications for the 2025 Seed Grants Program.
+We are now accepting applications for the 2026 Seed Grants Program.
+Applications will be due on Sunday, March 22, 2026 at 11:59 PM PST.

 The Asian American Research Center at Stanford (AARCS) is an interdisciplinary hub for generating and sharing knowledge about Asian American/diaspora issues.
 We support and make accessible innovative research into all dimensions of Asian American life.